 Highlights: Exploring Remedios, Fit Bikes

-Fly into Santa Clara and take a taxi (45 minute transfer) to the city of Remedios.
+Fly into Santa Clara and join our group shuttle to the city of Remedios.
 Once in Remedios we will have an orientation talk and bike fitting.
-If you arrive in Santa Clara a day early, you'll see why the city is fittingly nicknamed Ciudade de Che for the spirit and history of this revolutionary figure.
+If you arrive in Santa Clara a day early, you’ll see why the city is fittingly nicknamed Ciudade de Che for the spirit and history of this revolutionary figure.

 Highlights: Quiet roads, sugar cane fields and colonial Sancti Spíritus

-Ride today from Remedios to Sancti Spíritus, pedaling through rolling hills, past small villages, and regal colonial facades worn by time.
-Lunch is en route before we end our day in quaint Sancti Spíritus.
-Founded in 1514 by Diego Velázquez and one of the original seven villas, the city is full of historic and colonial charm.
-Before we enjoy a delicious dinner, take time to explore: Walk across the Puente Yayabo, a quadruple-arched bridge fit for an English countryside, stroll through the plaza and admire the Teatro Principal, Cuba's oldest theater.
+Ride today from Remedios to Sancti Spíritus, pedaling through rolling hills, past small villages, and Spanish colonial facades weathered by time.
+Lunch is en route before we end our day in Sancti Spíritus, one of the first colonizer settlements on the island.
+Established in 1514 by conquistador Diego Velázquez, the present-day city is full of history and Spanish colonial architecture.
+Before we enjoy a delicious dinner, explore town with a walk across the Puente Yayabo, a quadruple-arched bridge fit for an English countryside, stroll through the plaza, and admire the Teatro Principal, Cuba’s oldest theater still in use.

 Highlights: Manaca Iznaga estate, walking tour of Trinidad